DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "And my favourite magic is also [Blast]"

 She had a look of pity toward him.
-Under Kay's foot the whole floor shined with gigantic magic circle.
+Under Kai's foot the whole floor shined with gigantic magic circle.

 "...!"